cmu-mars/ros1-to-ros2-sandbox/README.md

 ```

 So I basically took the above commands and made it into a single `RUN` command
-in the Dockerfile, but that isn't working out so well.
+in the Dockerfile, and it seems to be working, more or less.

 ```
 RUN cd ~/ros2_ws && \